Community Conversation - Living Well With Chronic Conditions

 In a continuation of a program begun in 2013, the Forest Lodge Library will offer 21st Century Skills classes on the first Saturday of every month, for an hour, right after the library closes for the day.
 (3:00 most of the year, 4:00 in summer months.)
 Need some help figuring out how to check out library ebooks on your device?
 Need some help configuring or updating your device?
 Need to set up an email address and learn some internet navigation basics, or interested in learning how to post your photos to Facebook?
 We can help with any and all of that!

 Classes are “open format” so feel welcome to bring your device…or any questions you have…to any session.
 Public access computers will also be available for patron use.
 Yulia Welk functions as “instructor” and she is a skilled, knowledgeable and patient human being!

 There is no need to register for these classes, just show up.
 There is no charge for participate.

 As an ongoing fundraiser...never mind a community service...the Forest Lodge Library is offering delicious chocolate meltaway candy bars from Seroogy's Chocolates in De Pere, WI.
-Two yummy flavors are offered: milk chocolate and mocha, which is covered with dark chocolate.
+We've offered two yummy flavors for a couple of years: milk chocolate covered with milk chocolate and mocha, covered with dark chocolate.
+NEW IN SUMMER 2014...almond meltaways.
+Now there are three fabulous flavors to choose from!
 Discover the chocolate that denizens of the Green Bay area have cherished for years....mmmmmmmmmm....meltaways!